jstayton/jquery-manifest/README.markdown

     processed?
 *   **Autocomplete functionality.**
     [Marco Polo](https://github.com/jstayton/jquery-marcopolo) is built-in to
-    provide bulletproof autocomplete functionality.
+    provide autocomplete functionality if needed.
 And it's from the same developer as Manifest (_why am I talking in the third person?_), so you can trust in the quality of the code and integration.
 *   **Arbitrary values.** Limit selection strictly to the autocomplete results,